gomorpheus/morpheus-docs/infrastructure/clusters/kubernetes.rst

 #.
 Once all Master and Worker Nodes are successfully provisioned and Kubernetes is installed and configured, the Cluster status will turn green.

     ..
 IMPORTANT:: Cluster provisioning requires successful creation of VMs, Agent Installation, and execution of Kubernetes workflows.
-Consult process output from ````Infrastructure -> Clusters - Details`` and morpheus-ui current logs at ``Operations - Health - Morpheus Logs`` for information on failed Clusters.
+Consult process output from ````Infrastructure -> Clusters - Details`` and morpheus-ui current logs at ``Administration - Health - Morpheus Logs`` for information on failed Clusters.

 Adding Worker Nodes
 ^^^^^^^^^^^^^^^^^^^